syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-adaptors/graphql-adaptor.md

 * Create a new folder named **GraphQLServer** specifically for your GraphQL server.

-* Install the [graphpack](https://www.npmjs.com/package/graphpack) npm package.
+* Install the [graph pack](https://www.npmjs.com/package/graphpack) npm package.
 Open your terminal and navigate to the server folder, then run:

   ```bash
   npm i graphpack